xemantic/github-users/README.md

 the target platform.
 See example [UserPresenterTest](src/test/java/com/xemantic/githubusers/presenter/UserPresenterTest.java).

+Note: don not use `inOrder.verifyNoMoreInteractions()`, for some reason much more meaningful message comes from `verify(all, the, mocks, again)`

 # User Experience design

 The [Material Design](https://material.io/guidelines/) will be used on all the platforms